-This chapter will present recommendations for how the SBCCD may support the needs of each of its Colleges and help them achieve their strategic directions and goals.
-Additionally, analysis of and recommendations for how the EDCT and KVCR may support each College will be presented in this chapter.
-The following recommendations encompass how the District may support each College and are not intended to be in a priority order.
+This section will present recommendations for how SBCCD may support the needs of each of its Colleges and help them achieve their strategic directions and goals.
+Additionally, analysis of and recommendations for how the EDCT and KVCR may support each College will be presented in this section.
+The following recommendations encompass how the District may support each College and are not intended to be in order of priority.